-- Target water releases to the River Murray and Murrumbidgee River catchments, the annual volumes of which are determined according to highly prescriptive formulae set out in the Snowy Water Licence; - Target water releases from Jindabyne Dam into the Snowy River for environmental purposes (Snowy River Increased Flows); and - Facilitate additional natural flows to nominated rivers for environmental purposes (Snowy Montane Rivers Increased Flows).
+- Target water releases to the River Murray and Murrumbidgee River catchments, the annual volumes of which are determined according to highly-prescriptive formulae set out in the Snowy Water Licence; - Target water releases from Jindabyne Dam into the Snowy River for environmental purposes (Snowy - Facilitate additional natural flows to nominated rivers for environmental purposes (Snowy Montane

 This report is an important channel to educate and inform our stakeholders about the water operations of the Scheme.
-While we generate energy from the water that moves through the Scheme, we don't own a drop of it; nor do we sell the water, own the water or charge people to access it.
+While we generate energy from the water that moves through the Scheme, we don't own a drop of it; nor do we sell the water or charge people to access it.